cometaj2/huckle/README.rst

     - Every command, using the "help" keyword anywhere in a command line sequence.

-Supports HCLI version 1.0 semantics for:
+Supports HTCLI version 1.0 semantics for:

     - hal+json